 - What are IoT solution best practices?

-ABB Ltd., ARM Limited, AT&T Inc., AVEVA Group plc, Advanced Micro Devices, Inc., Aeris, Inc., Alcatel-Lucent S.A., Altimetrik Pvt.
-Ltd., Altizon Systems Pte.
-Ltd., Amazon.com Inc., Apple Inc., Arrayent Health, LLC, Arrow Electronics, Inc., Atos S.A., Ayla Networks, Inc., Blackberry Ltd., C3, Inc., CA Technologies, Inc., CenturyLink, Inc., China Mobile Limited, China Steel Corporation, Cisco Systems, Inc., Cognizant Technology Solutions Corporation, DXC Technology Co., Dell Inc., Emerson Electric Co., Equinix Inc., Ericsson, Fujitsu Limited, Gemalto N.V., General Electric Company, Google Inc., HP Inc., Hewlett Packard Enterprise, Hitachi Vantara Corp., Honeywell International Inc., Huawei Technologies Co., Ltd., IBM, Intel Corporation, Johnson Controls, Inc., Microsoft Corporation, NEC Corporation, NTT DATA Corporation, NTT DoCoMo, Inc., Nokia Corporation, NovAtel Inc., Oracle Corporation, Orange S.A., PTC, Inc., Qualcomm Inc., Red Hat, Inc., Riverbed Technology, Inc., Robert Bosch GmbH, Rockwell Automation, Inc., Rogers Communications Inc., SAP SE, Salesforce.com, Inc., Samsung, Schneider Electric SE, SensorLogic Inc., Siemens AG, Sierra Wireless S.A., Software AG, Splunk Inc., Sprint Corporation, Symantec Corporation, T-Mobile International AG, Tata Consultancy Services Limited, Tech Data Corporation, Telefónica S.A., Telit Communications PLC, Toshiba Corporation, VMware, Inc., Verizon Communications, Inc., Vodafone Group Plc, Wipro Limited, Zebra Technologies Corporation
+ARRAYENT INC., AT&T Inc., Advanced Micro Devices, Inc., Aeris, Inc., Alcatel-Lucent S.A., Altimetrik Pvt.
+Ltd., Amazon.com Inc., Apple Inc., Arrow Electronics, Inc., Atos S.A., Ayla Networks, Inc., Blackberry Ltd., CA Technologies, Inc., China Mobile Limited, Cisco Systems, Inc., Cognizant Technology Solutions Corporation, Computer Sciences Corporation, Dell Inc., EE Limited, Emerson Electric Co., Equinix Inc., Ericsson, France Telecom SA, Fujitsu Limited, Gemalto N.V., General Electric Company, Google Inc., HP Inc., Hewlett Packard Enterprise, Hitachi, Ltd., Honeywell International Inc., Huawei Technologies Co., Ltd., IBM, Intel Corporation, JOHNSON ELECTRIC HOLDINGS LIMITED, Microsoft Corporation, NTT DoCoMo, Inc., Nokia Corporation, Oracle Corporation, Orange S.A., PTC, Inc., Qualcomm Inc., Red Hat, Inc., Robert Bosch GmbH, Rockwell Automation, Inc., Rogers Communications Inc., SAP SE, Salesforce.com, Inc., Samsung, Schneider Electric SE, SensorLogic Inc., Siemens AG, Sierra Wireless S.A., Splunk Inc., Sprint Corporation, Symantec Corporation, Tata Consultancy Services Limited, Tech Data Corporation, Telefonica S.A., Telit Communications PLC, Toshiba Corporation, VMware, Inc., Verizon Communications, Inc., Vodafone Group Plc, Wipro Limited, XIVELY LTD., Zebra Technologies Corporation